swwilso1/CMake/Help/variable/CMAKE_VERSION.rst

 CMAKE_VERSION
 -------------

-The full version of CMake as up to four non-negative integer components separated by periods.
+The CMake version string as up to four non-negative integer components separated by ``.`` and possibly followed by ``-`` and other information.
 The first three components represent the feature level and the fourth component represents either a bug-fix level or development date.

 Release versions and release candidate versions of CMake use the format::